marko-londo/Model-Optimization/README.md

 #### Feature Importance

 The dominant feature turned out to be `decile_score` (0.4591).
 The process behind its determination is proprietary, rendering it non-transparent.
 It raises the question: how can any other feature be deemed valuable when the most crucial feature's origin remains enigmatic?

+#### Attempted Model Improvement

 After curating and training various models including SVC, Logistic Regression, Random Forest Classifier, XGBoost, and a Keras RNN, with unique feature engineering, I managed to reach an average accuracy of 68% for each model.
 The models' performances, in terms of f1-score, recall, etc., were also comparable.
 This outcome may stem from an insufficient dataset, hinting at the benefits a more extensive dataset could offer.